Terms of Service

-Certain Squarespace services are paid services.
-This section explains how we handle payments for those services.
+Certain Services are paid services.
+This section explains how we handle payments for those paid services.
 For certain paid services, such as domain registrations and site subscriptions, we’ll automatically bill you in regular intervals (such as monthly or annually) unless you disable auto-renewal or cancel your subscription.
 You can do that anytime.

 9.1.
 Fees.
 You can access certain portions of the Services by submitting a fee payment (such additional services, “Paid Services”).
-For example, to publish Your Sites publicly, you’ll need to pay a subscription fee.
 Paid Services will remain in effect until cancelled or terminated in accordance with this Agreement.
 We’ll tell you about fees for Paid Services before charging you.
-You may cancel Paid Services at any time via the Services or by contacting Customer Care.
+You may cancel Paid Services at any time via the Services.
 If you don't pay for Paid Services on time, we reserve the right to suspend or cancel your access to the Paid Services.
 Transaction fees and additional fees may also apply to certain portions of the Services, and we’ll tell you about those fees before charging you.
 Our fees will appear on an invoice that we provide via the Services, within your eCommerce Payment Processor account(s) and/or on a mobile app store invoice, unless otherwise indicated.
 Please note that different Paid Services have different fees and payment schedules, and canceling one Paid Service may not cancel all your Paid Services.

 9.3.
 Automatic Subscription Renewals.
-To ensure uninterrupted service, we'll automatically bill you for certain Paid Services from the date you submit your initial payment and on each renewal period thereafter until cancellation.
+To ensure uninterrupted service, we'll automatically bill you for certain Paid Services from the date you submit your initial payment and on each renewal period afterwards until cancellation.
 Your renewal period will be equal in time to the renewal period of your current subscription.
-For example, if you're on a monthly subscription plan, each billable renewal period will be for one month.
+For example, if you're on a monthly subscription plan, each billable renewal period will be for one (1) month.
 We’ll automatically charge you the applicable amount using the payment method you have on file with us.
 We’ll let you know in advance if you’re purchasing a Paid Service that includes auto-renewal payments.
-You can disable auto-renewal at any time via the Services or by contacting Customer Care.
+You can disable auto-renewal at any time via the Services.

 9.4.
 Refunds.
 While you may cancel any Paid Services at any time, you won't be issued a refund except in our sole discretion, or if legally required.
 We offer a free trial so you can try out your website subscription.
 Please note applicable statutory rights of cancellation may not result in a refund, as we do not charge for this trial period.

 9.5.
 Fee Changes.
 We may change our fees at any time.
 We’ll provide you with advance notice of these fee changes via the Services.
 New fees will not apply retroactively.
-If you don't agree with the fee changes, you have the right to reject the change by cancelling the applicable Paid Service before your next payment date.
+If you don't agree with the fee changes, you have the right to reject the change by canceling the applicable Paid Service before your next payment date.

 9.6.
 Chargebacks.
 If you contact your bank or credit card company to decline, chargeback or otherwise reverse the charge of any payable fees to us (“Chargeback”), we may automatically terminate your Account.
 If you have questions about a payment made to us, we encourage you to contact Customer Care before filing a Chargeback.
 We reserve our right to dispute any Chargeback.

 9.8.
 Fees For Third Party Services.
 Third Party Services purchased via the Services may be subject to different refund policies that those Third Party Services determine, and they may be non-refundable.
-The purchase terms and conditions for such Third Party Services will be displayed during the purchase process, such as through a link to the purchase terms and conditions.
+The purchase terms and conditions for such Third Party Services may be displayed during the purchase process, such as through a link to the purchase terms and conditions.
 It's your responsibility to verify your ability to purchase, cancel or obtain a refund for a Third Party Service.
 Unless otherwise stated in this Agreement, we don’t offer refunds for purchases of Third Party Services.

 10. Your eCommerce On Squarespace

 We offer tools to help you conduct eCommerce activities on Squarespace, such as selling your products or collecting donations.
 How you conduct your eCommerce activities is your responsibility, and we’re not liable for it.
 Also, be sure to follow our eCommerce rules, or we may terminate your account.
-Finally, if you’re using a third party to process payments for your eCommerce activities, remember that your relationship is with them, not us.
+Finally, when you use a third party to process payments for your eCommerce activities, remember that your relationship is with them, not us.

 10.1.1.
 Taxes.
-You're solely responsible for: (a) all Taxes and fees associated with Your eCommerce, including without limitation any Taxes related to the purchase or sale of products or services in connection therewith; (b) collecting, reporting and remitting required Taxes to relevant government authorities; and (c) informing your End Users of required Taxes, and providing them with invoices as required by applicable law; (d) monitoring distance sales thresholds in the EU and other indirect Taxes (such as value-added tax or goods and services tax) and registration thresholds in the countries where you have customers or where you ship goods to or provide services to; and (e) registering for indirect Taxes in countries where you are required to register.
+You're solely responsible for: (a) all Taxes and fees associated with Your eCommerce, including without limitation any Taxes related to the purchase or sale of products or services in connection with Your eCommerce; (b) collecting, reporting and remitting required Taxes to relevant government authorities; (c) informing your End Users of required Taxes, and providing them with invoices as required by applicable law; (d) monitoring distance sales thresholds in the EU and other indirect Taxes (such as value-added tax or goods and services tax) and registration thresholds in the countries where you have customers or where you ship goods to or provide services to; and (e) registering for indirect Taxes in countries where you are required to register.
 You also agree that any tax estimates, reporting or related materials that we may provide via the Services are for illustration purposes only, and you may not rely on them to comply with your tax obligations.
 We do not give tax advice, and nothing we say should be interpreted as such.

 10.1.2.
 Fulfillment And Delivery.
 You're solely responsible for fulfilling and delivering your products and services to your End Users.

 10.1.3.
-Claims and Warranties.
+Claims And Warranties.
 You're solely responsible for any claims or warranties you make in connection with Your eCommerce and any claims made by End Users against you.

 10.1.4.
 Customer Service.
 You're solely responsible for handling any comments or complaints related to Your eCommerce, including without limitation any issues related to payments, promotions, refunds or chargebacks.
 You agree to provide accurate and complete contact information on Your Sites so that your End Users can submit comments or complaints to you.

 10.2. eCommerce Restrictions.
-You may not offer or sell any products or services which, in our sole discretion: (a) may be deemed hazardous, counterfeit, stolen, fraudulent, abusive or adverse to our interests or reputation; (b) are prohibited for sale, distribution or use; or (c) otherwise fail to comply with any applicable laws or regulations, including without limitation with respect to intellectual property, privacy or publicity rights, consumer protection, product safety or trade regulations, or export controls, regulations or sanctions.
+You may not offer or sell any products or services which, in our sole discretion,: (a) we consider hazardous, counterfeit, stolen, fraudulent, abusive or adverse to our interests or reputation; (b) are prohibited for sale, distribution or use; or (c) otherwise fail to comply with any applicable laws or regulations, including without limitation with respect to intellectual property, trade secrets, privacy or publicity rights, consumer protection, product safety or trade regulations or export controls, regulations or sanctions.

 This section explains how we provide our domain services.
-Note that your domain registrations are also subject to agreements with third parties, including ICANN and our third party registrar partners.
+Your domain registrations are also subject to agreements with third parties, including ICANN and our third party registrar partners.

 11.3.
 Transfers, Renewals And Refunds.
-You may not transfer a domain name for the first sixty (60) days following registration.
-For renewals, we’ll try to provide you notice thirty (30) days before, five (5) days before and three (3) days after your scheduled domain renewal date, but you agree that renewing your domain is solely your responsibility.
+You may not be able to transfer a domain name for the first sixty (60) days following registration.
+For renewals, we or our registrar will try to provide you notice thirty (30) days before, five (5) days before and three (3) days after your scheduled domain renewal date.
+However, you agree that renewing your domain is solely your responsibility.
 If you cancel a domain name purchase within the first five (5) days following your purchase, if the Tucows Terms permit, we may provide a full refund.
 However, we don't offer refunds for domain renewals or transfers.